AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

   - event
 ---

 # WTF Solidity Tutorial: 12.
-Event
+Events

 Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "WTF Solidity Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.